Types of Admission

 Final Comprehensive Examination

 Each degree program has a culminating requirement, normally completed during the student’s final semester or summer session of work.
 In most programs, the requirement will be a comprehensive examination over the major field and, if applicable, the minor field, but instead of a comprehensive examination some programs specify a final requirement such as a thesis defense, passing a national test or completing a capstone course.
 When a student enrolls in a program, the program’s graduate advisor or department chair will provide a written description of the culminating requirement and of how to qualify for and pass (or reattempt) it.
-The student must be registered during the semester or summer session in which he or she satisfies the culminating requirement.
+The student should be registered during the semester or summer session in which he or she satisfies the culminating requirement.
 In programs with a comprehensive examination, the examining committee will consist of graduate faculty members appointed by the relevant department, and if the student has a minor of 12 or more hours in another department, the major department must offer the minor department the option to participate in the examination.

 Withdrawal from the University